H586390-RoboticVirtualNavigation/VirtualMaze/docs/RaycastingGuide.md

 #### Columns Reference
 1. Type of the data in the row (string/text).
 2. Timestamp of the gaze data used to generate the object fixated (unsigned int)
-3. Name of the Object fixated by the gaze or Message (string).
+3. Name of the Object fixated by the gaze or Message (string/text).

 *Relative Position ([Unity Units](#unity-units))*